Walnussbaer/DentistTool/README.md

 # DentistTool

+## Description

-A small tool I'm developing for my parents to help them during they daily routine in their dental clinic.
+A small tool I'm developing for my parents to help them during their daily routine in their dental clinic.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+The rest of this readme contains (slightly customized) standard content of a project that was generated using the Angular CLI.

 ## Development server